Varicose Vein Sclerotherapy Treatment: What to Expect

 Ultrasound-Guided Foam Sclerotherapy

-Ultrasound-guided foam sclerotherapy allows your doctor to treat backwards flow (or “reflux”) in superficial veins that are not visible to the naked eye but are causing symptoms including pain, swelling, and varicose veins.
+Ultrasound-guided foam sclerotherapy allows your doctor to treat backward flow (or “Venous reflux“) in superficial veins that are not visible to the naked eye but are causing symptoms including pain, swelling, and varicose veins.
 Ultrasound allows us to localize the unhealthy veins, inject the medication precisely, and guide the medication towards areas of varicose veins.
 This minimally invasive treatment will be done in our office and does not require any anesthesia.
 A fine needle is placed into the vein and a sclerosant foam medication (polidocanol) is injected.
 The brand names are Asclera and Varithena.
 The medication irritates the vein wall, which causes it to stop flowing, then eventually close down completely.
 The blood continues to return to the heart through other healthy veins.

 Preparing for your procedure: